- 1. Introduction

 - Providing adequate information to support the performance, planning and commissioning functions of the service.

-3. Keeping Customers Informed about Recording
+3. Informing People about Recording

-- Customers and carers have a right to be informed from the outset that case records will be kept and the reason why, their rights to confidentiality and the limits of this, and their rights of access to their records;
+- People and carers have a right to be informed from the outset that case records will be kept and the reason why, their rights to confidentiality and the limits of this, and their rights of access to their records;

 - It should also be explained to them how they will be involved in the process of gathering, recording and checking the accuracy of information.
 Wherever possible, records will be made with the person present and directing the content.
 ‘I’ statements should be used, for example ‘I did this and this is what I think about it.’
-These can be supported by the opinions of supporting staff which must be clearly differentiated from the customer’s views.
+These can be supported by the opinions of supporting staff which must be clearly differentiated from people’s views.

-The customer’s and (when appropriate) carer’s authorisation to share information with third parties should be sought at the start of the involvement with them so that they understand the circumstances in which the information sharing will occur and the reason why this is important.
+People’s and (when appropriate) carer’s authorisation to share information with third parties should be sought at the start of the involvement with them so that they understand the circumstances in which the information sharing will occur and the reason why this is important.
 This should then be recorded.

 4. Anti Discriminatory Recording Practice